 E1 & E2 | 0.0 | 21-32 | F |

 Universities are major contributors to higher education in India.
-The grading system of Indian universities is likely to vary across states.
+The scale of universities in Indian is likely to vary across states.
 Private and public Indian universities also follow different grading patterns for evaluation.
 Here are some of the prominent institutes and their process of grading:

 UGC Grade Scale